Best daily deals

 The AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II have quite different industrial designs.

 The Bose QuietComfort Earbuds II eschews the thin cylindrical stem for a flatter oval shape.
-You get three sizes of ear tips and “stability bands” (small, medium, large).
+You get three sizes of ear tips and “stability bands” (small, medium, and large).
 The silicone stability bands work with the ear tips, keeping the earbuds secure in your ears.
 This makes the fit more stable and reliable than the AirPods Pro.
 While this can be good, we’ve experienced a loosening of these bands, which can cover the charging connectors.
 If your Bose earbuds aren’t charging properly, check the wraparound stabilizers before contacting support.
-Bose’s earbuds also merit an IPX4 rating and this, paired with the stabilizers, makes them a better pair of workout earbuds than Apple’s.
+Bose’s earbuds also merit an IPX4 rating, and this, paired with the stabilizers, makes them a better pair of workout earbuds than Apple’s.

 Like the AirPods Pro (2nd gen), the Bose case is also rounded and has a pairing/multi-function button on the back.
 You won’t find a lanyard loop or speaker built into the Bose QC Earbuds II case, though.
-Unlike the AirPods, which only comes in white, you get your choice of black or white with the Bose QC Earbuds II.
+Unlike the AirPods, which only come in white, you get your choice of black or white with the Bose QC Earbuds II.
 You don’t really get to express your style with either set of wireless earbuds.

 How do you control the Apple AirPods Pro (2nd generation) and Bose QuietComfort Earbuds II?